samhithakatnapalli/Egg-timer/README.md

 # Egg-timer

-A cute little timer which tells you when to stop boiling your egg <3
+A cute little timer which tells you when to stop cooking your sunny-side egg <3